nikuhluss/backend-coding-challenge/README.md

 The Database is now setup.

 ### Application Setup:
-The Spring Boot application can be run from your IDE and you should be good to go.
+The Spring Boot application can be run from your IDE to begin using the application.

 ### Swagger Page:
 ```sh